scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 }
 ```

-This means the the inputs for txs on this contract would look like:
+This means that the inputs for txs on this contract would look like:

 1. `{"send":{"amount":123}}`
 2. `{"transfer":{"amount":123}}`

-These^ inputs are encrypted, but by looking at their size an attacker can guess which function has been called by the user.
+These inputs are encrypted, but by looking at their size an attacker can guess which function has been called by the user.

-A quick fix for this issue might be renamig `Transfer` to `Tsfr`:
+A quick fix for this issue might be renaming `Transfer` to `Tsfr`:

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]